epakhomov/capstone/README.md

 - Recursive feature elimination
 - VarianceThreshold selector

+The following datasets were created (aprox.
+20,000 sample) each:
+- The default data was slightly reduced to 97 features by reducing features with 0 variance
+- 36 features dataset by PCA
+- 46 features dataset by RFE
+- 40 features dataset by VT with threshold = 0.3

-Resulting dataset was used in the modeling as well as the original dataset.
+Resulting datasets were used in the modeling as well as the original dataset.

 ### Models